Have a missing tooth to replace? At Progressive Dental in South East (SE) Calgary, we offer dental bridges and dental implants.

 A dental bridge is fabricated by reducing the teeth on either side of the missing tooth or teeth by a preparation pattern determined by the location of the teeth and by the material from which the bridge is fabricated.
 In other words, the abutment teeth are reduced in size to accommodate the material to be used to restore the size and shape of the original teeth in a correct alignment and contact with the opposing teeth.

 Once the teeth are prepared, an impression is taken and sent off to a lab for processing.
 The new dental bridge is usually sent back to the office within 1-2 weeks.
-To ensure protection and esthetics, a temporary bridge is made in-office while the final bridge is being processed.
+To ensure protection and aesthetics, a temporary bridge is made in-office while the final bridge is being processed.
 Once returned, the temporary bridge is removed and the final bridge is permanently cemented.

-The best candidate for a dental bridge is a person with one or more missing teeth and good dental hygiene.
+A candidate for a dental bridge is a person with one or more missing teeth and good dental hygiene.
 Special attention to hygiene at home will need to be taken, especially flossing under the bridge.
 Furthermore, dental visits, including professional cleanings, should completed every six months.